12 Abandoned Ghost Towns in Ohio to Explore This Year

 Bowsherville

 Bowsherville was a small town in Wyandot County in Northwest Ohio.
-It is a relic of the stagecoach area when many people passed through on their way to the West.
+It is a relic of the stagecoach area that many people passed through on their way to the West.

 The town was settled in 1828 by Anthony and Catherine Bowsher, who opened a general store, inn, and public house.
 It grew rapidly throughout the middle of the 19th century.
 However, its population dwindled with the advent of the railroads, leaving the stagecoach era behind.